Trịnh Công Sơn: Biography

 Before April 30, 1975, Trịnh Công Sơn went on the radio in Saigon to sing the song "Joining Hands/Circle of Unity" ("Nối vòng tay lớn") about the dream of national reconciliation between the North and the South, which he had written in 1968.
 On the afternoon of April 30, following Dương Văn Minh's proclamation of surrender, Trinh went on the radio to say that the national dream had been realized and that liberation had been achieved.

-After the reunification in 1975, Trịnh Công Sơn was sentenced by the new communist government, to "retraining" in a labour camp after his family had fled to Canada.
-However, he was eventually honoured by the government and many officials sent their respects with floral tributes.
+After the reunification in 1975, the government sent Sơn to "retraining" in a labour camp after his family had fled to Canada.
+However, government and many officials sent their respects with floral tributes.
 His often melancholic songs about love and postwar reconciliation earned new acceptance and popularity in later years.
 Many of his songs have been re-licensed to Vietnamese music companies such as Thúy Nga and Lang Van and sung by other artists.

-There are two singers' names often associated with Trịnh Công Sơn.
-One is Khánh Ly.
-The other one is Hồng Nhung.

-Khánh Ly helped popularize Trịnh Công Sơn's music in the early years.
-They often performed together in South Vietnam University campuses.
-Later on in his life, singer Hồng Nhung (born 1970) re-popularized his music..
+Two singers who are often associated with Trịnh Công Sơn are Khánh Ly and Hồng Nhung.
+Khánh Ly helped popularize Trịnh Công Sơn's music in the early years, and they often performed together at South Vietnam University campuses.
+Later in Sơn's life, singer Hồng Nhung (born 1970) re-popularized his music.

-He died on 1 April 2001, at 62 years old.

-Hundreds of thousands of people gathered at his funeral in Ho Chi Minh City, for a spontaneous ad hoc funeral concert, making such a spectacle the largest in Vietnamese history, next to the funeral procession of Ho Chi Minh.
+Sơn died on 1 April 2001, 62 years old.
+Hundreds of thousands of people gathered at his funeral in Ho Chi Minh City, for an ad hoc funeral concert, making it the largest spectacle in Vietnamese history, after the funeral procession of Ho Chi Minh.